chamons/VinylCutter/README.md

 A number of [Attributes](docs/attributes.md), such as the `[With]` used above, can be added to further customize the generated code.

+### Generated Code Stability

+VinylCutter is still under active development and the generated code surface will likley evolve over time.
+In particular it likely will align closer to the [proposed generated code](https://github.com/chamons/VinylCutter/issues/27).

 ## Development